 The BetterHelp platform is not intended to provide any information regarding which medication or medical treatment may be appropriate for you.
 The content provides generalized information that is not specific to one individual.
 Do not take any action without consulting a qualified medical professional.

 The most effective form of therapy for OCD is generally considered to be exposure therapy.
-In this treatment, the client is gradually exposed to their fears and obsessions.
-The exposure teaches them that they are capable of coping with extreme fear and that their mind does not have control over them.
-Other CBT techniques may also be helpful for OCD, such as cognitive restructuring.
+In this treatment, the OCD therapist gradually exposes the client to their fears and obsessions.
+The exposure, guided by the therapist, teaches those experiencing OCD that they are capable of coping with extreme fear and that their mind does not have control over them.
+Other CBT techniques led by a licensed therapist may also be helpful for OCD, such as cognitive restructuring.

-Yes, American therapists can practice in the UK.
-However, they often must become qualified by working with an accreditation organization in the UK and passing any necessary tests.
-The accreditation board might look at whether the individual has taken classes or has experience similar to that required in the UK.
+Yes, an American therapist can practice in the UK.
+However, an American therapist often must become qualified by working with an accreditation organization in the UK and passing any necessary tests.
+The accreditation board might look at whether the individual has taken classes or has experience similar to that required for a therapist in the UK.

 What is the best exercise for OCD?

 Aerobic exercise may be helpful for those with OCD.
-This type of exercise can reduce anxiety by keeping the heart and nervous system healthy.
-Aerobic exercise includes running, dancing, swimming, jumping, and walking.
+This type of exercise can reduce anxiety from OCD by keeping the heart and nervous system healthy.
+Aerobic exercise that could be helpful for OCD includes running, dancing, swimming, jumping, and walking.

 What is the last resort treatment for OCD?